 - Paracoccidioides brasiliensis causing paracoccidioidomycosis.

 - Cryptococcus neoformans causing cryptococcosis.

 In the UK the endemic fungi are exceedingly rare and occur only in returning travellers.
 The endemic fungi are distributed in the Americas in the valleys of the Mississippi and Ohio rivers (histoplasmosis and blastomycosis), the Southwestern United States and Northern Mexico (coccidioidomycosis) and Central and South America (paracoccidioidomycosis).
 In Africa histoplasmosis is found in the equatorial regions.

 The opportunistic pathogens are ubiquitously distributed and may cause disease in those with immunosuppression.
 There are few figures for their incidence in the population at large in the UK.
-A recent review estimates that 15-18.3% of HIV-infected patients admitted to hospital will suffer a nosocomial pulmonary infection.
+One review estimated that 15-18.3% of HIV-infected patients admitted to hospital will suffer a nosocomial pulmonary infection.
 Of these, a small but significant proportion (around 5-10%) will be due to opportunistic fungal pneumonias.